-Prior to beginning of school, either select your own or use your school’s set list of 3 or 4 main school values such as respect, learning, fun, safety.
+Prior to beginning of school, either select your own or use your school’s set list of 3 to 5 main school values such as respect, learning, fun, safety.
 (Sometimes these spell out the schools mascot like “B-E-A-R-S”.)
 With the students, design positive guidelines for these values.
-For example, under the value of learning, the guideline of “asking for help on an assignment right away if there are any concerns, or questions” will build all four of the “Selves”.
+An example of a guideline under the value of “learning” might be, “asking for help on an assignment right away if there are any concerns, or questions”.
 Or under the value of respect – “find your calm place when you are mad or upset and ask for support when you are ready so you respect yourself and others.”
 Or, under the value of fun – “if you are doing something that is not fun, put the frowny face up on your desk or give a thumbs down where the teacher can see it and we will talk about it so you can find value in it.”
 As the teacher models and guides the students in how to do these things through connection, then there will be little need for negative consequences even for the most challenged students.
-When these guidelines are designed effectively, they should increase the students abilities to build their “4 Selves” – self-leadership, self-responsibility, self-discipline and self-worth.
+When these guidelines are designed effectively, they should increase the students abilities to build their “4 Selves” of self-leadership, self-responsibility, self-discipline and self-worth.

 5-Be light-hearted with your students.

-What if the truth was that every student was good enough just for being alive.
-Many people would think this thought too simple.
-However, this is what human beings naturally want more than anything else even if they don’t know it.
+What if the truth is that every student is good enough just for being alive and who they truly are.
+Many people would think this assumption too simple.
+However, to us, (and our research) this is what human beings naturally want more than anything else even if they don’t know it.
 We must ensure that our students feel this about themselves no matter their grades or performance.
 If they do, they will naturally grow, learn and contribute to your classroom and their community in ways they never thought they could, creating a more connected and peaceful society.

 Join i.b.mee.’s professional learning and coaching community right away to begin learning how to do all the skills in this blog.